 Second, the Vice Chancellor of NIFTEM, Mr. Ajit Singh motivated all students to work for farmers.
 He started Village Adoption Program on campus.
 In this program, all the students used to stay in villages for 10 days in each semester and encountered real problems of the villagers.

 So, I decided to devote my life to villages through Agriculture field and cracked the IBPS SO Recruitment Exam.

-For me, motivation comes from farmers, who seek help from me during their hard time.
+For me, motivation comes from farmers, who seek help from me during their hard times.
 Their blessings are my motivation to keep up the good work.

-Ans: My real achievements lie in the moments when I hear something good for me from farmers.
-When I sanction loan to farmers and they bless me for my honesty and fast processing.
+Ans: My real achievements lie in the moments when I hear something good about myself from the farmers.
+When I sanction loans to farmers and they bless me for my honesty and fast processing.